Ajeo/jaccard/README.md

 # Jaccard

-This script use [Jaccard Index](https://es.wikipedia.org/wiki/%C3%8Dndice_Jaccard) to discover the topic name related to some top terms.
+This script uses [Jaccard Index](https://es.wikipedia.org/wiki/%C3%8Dndice_Jaccard) to discover the topic name related to some top terms.

-I used for my thesis project for my CS Degree.
-You can check it in [dblp-journals](https://github.com/Ajeo/dblp-journals).
+I used it for my CS thesis project.
+You can check it out in [dblp-journals](https://github.com/Ajeo/dblp-journals).

 # Dependencies